gamazonlab/SingleCellPrediXcan/README.md

 ```

 The function above returned the following figure.
-The x-axis is the groups of phenotypes in the UKBB, y-axis is -log10(TWAS pvalue).
-The function labels only those associations that pass the multiple testing treshold.This figure shows the results from the application of the FPP cell type model to the GWAS summary stats.
+The x-axis shows the class of phenotypes in the UKBB, y-axis is -log10(TWAS pvalue).
+The function labels only those associations that pass the multiple testing treshold.
+This figure shows the results from the application of the FPP cell type model to the GWAS summary statistics.

 ![phewas](https://github.com/gamazonlab/SingleCellPrediXcan/assets/59617853/44cb12c4-f1a4-4162-8cff-5193b099753e)